Observed Gaps in Data Migration Tools

 7. Data Type Support

-Depending upon your use case of source and target database there might be some tricky datatypes which do not have direct mapping in target database.
+Depending upon your use case of source and target database there might be some tricky datatypes that do not have a direct mapping in the target database.
 Many tools also have limitations of data type support per source or target database.
 You should run a metadata query on your source database and make sure that you have support for all data types.